Kaalia: Plot

-Kaalia lives with his older brother Shamu, sister-in-law Shanti, and their little daughter Munni.
+Kallu lives with his older brother Shamu, sister-in-law Shanti, and their little daughter Munni.
 He is intelligent but spends his time idly playing with the neighbour's kids.
 His older brother gets into an accident while at work at the mill and loses his arms.
 He loses his job and needs money for his treatment.
-Kaalia begs his brother's boss, Shahani Seth, for monetary help, but he refuses.
-Kaalia breaks into Shahani's safe to get the money, but it proves to be too late as Shamu dies.
-Shahani then throws Kaalia in jail for nine months, where he meets the men that teach him crime.
+Kallu begs his brother's boss, Shahani Seth, for monetary help, but he refuses.
+Kallu breaks into Shahani's safe to get the money, but it proves to be too late as Shamu dies.
+Shahani then throws Kallu in jail for nine months, where he meets the men that teach him crime.

-After his release, Kaalia is a different, stronger man.
+After his release, Kallu gets a different self named "Kaalia", a different as well as a stronger man.
 He and his accomplices steal the gold that the boss had been smuggling at the mill.
 Then he burns down the mill as retribution for his brother's death.
 He goes to jail again, this time for two years.
 His accomplices lie to his sister-in-law by telling her that he is in America earning money for her and her daughter.
 They move from poverty to riches.
 In jail, Kaalia meets the jailor Raghvir Singh, a smart, ethical, strong man, whose daughter was kidnapped by one of the prisoners as a child.
-After Kaalia is released from prison, he is bent on seeking vengeance and eventually pairs up with a woman names Shalini.
+After Kaalia is released from prison, he is bent on seeking vengeance and eventually pairs up with a woman named Shalini.

 The boss kidnaps Kaalia's niece and forces her mother to testify against Kaalia at a murder trial.
 He is found guilty for a murder he didn't commit and escapes from prison to find his niece.
 At first, the warden chases him, but once he knows the true story, decides to help him.
 They go to the boss's place and not only find the little girl, but also the sister-in-law about to die.
 The boss reveals to the warden that he was the one who had kidnapped his daughter 20 years ago and now it is the grown up Shalini.
 They fight with him, the boss gets beaten up, and Kaalia finally chops Shahani's arm off.